cossio/StatPhysCompX/README.md

 This repository contains computational resources for the Statistical Physics course at École Polytechnique, imparted by Rémi Monasson.
 Some are external links to resources found on the web illustrating concepts covered in the course, while others are original codes written by authors of this repository.
 The original codes are written in Julia (https://julialang.org) or Python.

+For any questions or suggestions, please contact the author of this repository: [Jorge FERNANDEZ-DE-COSSIO-DIAZ](https://sites.google.com/view/jorgefdcd).

 Codes in Julia:

 - Simulations of the 2D Ising model, with Metropolis and Wolff algorithms: https://github.com/cossio/IsingModels.jl.